barely-a-dev/Nash/README.md

 - `mkdir <directory>`: Create a new directory
 - `history`: Display command history
 - `exit`: Exit the shell
-- `summon <command>`: Open an external command in a new terminal window
+- `summon <command>`: Open an *external* command in a new terminal window (internal commands not yet supported.
+Planned for v0.1.1 after the major bug fixing of 0.1.0)
+- `alias identifier=original`: Create an alias for a command
+- `rmalias identifier`: Remove an alias for a command

 ### Special Features